Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Laboratory/Laboratory Experiment Earth.md

 ## Mode 1: Quick & Dangerous
 This mode compresses your mass in the fastest way, with the drawback that it **also** drains the stability the fastest
 ## Mode 2: Slow & Safe
-This mode compresses mass in a way such that you can leave it running and you are unlikely to run out of stability before you check on it again, but remember... **THIS MODE STILL DRAINS MASS**, it just drains it a lot slower than quick and dangerous
+This mode compresses mass in a way such that you can leave it running and you are unlikely to run out of stability before you check on it again, but remember... **THIS MODE STILL DRAINS STABILITY**, it just drains it a lot slower than quick and dangerous
 ## Mode 3: Stabilize
 This mode does not compress your mass, instead, it increases your compresors stability